How to Hire the Right Home Health Aide

 Join over 200,000 families searching for assisted living and memory care for a loved one.

 In the last five years alone, the United States has seen an addition of 9.5 million family caregivers, likely due to the 80 million individual Baby Boomers now rapidly entering older adulthood.
 While those of us caring for some of these family members and friends do so out of love, caregiving can certainly take its toll.
-In fact, one in four family caregivers has even experienced personal health decline as a result of their caregiving duties.
+One in four family caregivers has even experienced personal health decline as a result of their caregiving duties.

 Skilled Versus Non-Skilled Home Health Aides